Hame Sele

-He previously played for the St. George Illawarra Dragons and the Penrith Panthers in the National Rugby League, and played at representative level for NSW City in 2017.
+He previously played for the St. George Illawarra Dragons, Penrith Panthers and the South Sydney Rabbitohs in the NRL, and played at representative level for NSW City in 2017.

 Background

 Sele was born in Kogarah, New South Wales, Australia.
 He is of Tongan descent.

 He played his junior rugby league for the Kingsgrove Colts, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 From 2014 to 2016, Sele played for the St. George Illawarra Dragons' NYC team.
 Late in 2014, he played for the Australian Schoolboys.
 In July 2015, he played for the New South Wales under-20s team against the Queensland under-20s team.
 In May 2016, he re-signed with the Dragons on a 2-year contract until the end of 2018.

 2017

 In 2017, Sele graduated to the Dragons' Intrust Super Premiership NSW team, Illawarra Cutters.
 In round 6 of the 2017 NRL season, he made his NRL debut for the Dragons against the Manly Warringah Sea Eagles.
 In May, he was selected in the New South Wales City team, named at lock, he would play in the final ever City vs Country Origin clash on 7 May.